ardithaxhikadrija/EigenWrapper/README.md

 EigenWrapper project

-This project is to transform points that users gives to the program.
+This project is to transform points that users give to the program.
-It uses Eigen3 library for matrixes and vector input from the user.
+It uses the Eigen3 library for matrixes and vector input from the user.
-There are 1 lib file .hh, 1 lib.cc file and the main file.
+There are one lib file .hh, one lib.cc file, and the main file.
-Based on the function that user calles, you can transform a point that you give on the system, it will be one transformation per point.
+Based on the function that the user calls, you can transform a point that you give on the system, it will be one transformation per point.

-But there is also a function called TransformAllPoint, which will implement all the transformation on one point.
+In this project, you can see the spdlog, which is the easiest way and best form to see logs in the code.
+We will use only 4 of them, info when we want to display something, critical when cannot construct the object or where the matrix is not identity, errors when functions aren't running, and warning when user doesn't choose a direction